ExtremeFLOW/neko-top/documentation/pages/tutorials/mixer.md

     - the steady state adjoint solution `adjoint_fields0.nek5000`
     - the design field `design0.nek5000`

-The remainder of this tutorial will help you understand how to process these

 \attention
 The remainder of this tutorial is under construction, however it intends to help